cpuguy83/monitoring_agent/README.md

-= agent
+# agent

 The intention of this is as yet another Nagios replacement.
 It is an single process, multithreaded monitoring agent It is base donthe Celluloid Actor framework.

+This is 1 part of 3 piece monitoring framework.<br>
+####agent(this)
+ - the actual monitoring process

+###agent reporting WUI -
-This is 1 part of 3 piece monitoring framework. agent(this) - the actual monitoring process agent reporting WUI - View check results/stats (akin to the main Nagios WUI) server
+ - View check results/stats (akin to the main Nagios WUI)

+###server
  - Store agents configs
  - View agent results
  - Agents check in to get configuration
  - Agents check in to report check results and other statistics

 This is still in early development but is actually functional.

-Everything is currently kept only in-memory
+Everything is currently kept only in-memory.<br>
-This means we aren't storing last check times or anything.
+This means we aren't storing last check times or anything.<br>
-The work scheduler is completely naive to keep early development simple.
+The work scheduler is completely naive to keep early development simple.<br>

-To use:
+####To use:
   - gem install from github
-Put jobs in config/schedule.rb
-This is using the clockwork gem, so check out the API there.
+  - Put jobs in config/schedule.rb <br>This is using the clockwork gem, so check out the API there.

 ```ruby
 every 5.minutes, 'Some Job' { SomeJobClass }
 ```